 The lovely Heatherslaw Mill is an appealing location on the banks of the River Till about half a mile north of Ford and forms part of the Ford and Etal Estate.
-Murders were recorded in this vicinity in medieval times but today it is a quiet place of quaint peace and tranquillity apart from the occasional toot of a tiny steam locomotive and is a popular spot to visit.
+Murders were recorded in this vicinity in medieval times but today it is a quiet place of quaint peace and tranquillity apart from the occasional toot of a tiny steam locomotive.
+Heatherslaw is certainly a charming and popular spot to visit.

 The centre piece is the pleasing stone building of Heatherslaw Corn Mill, one of the oldest water driven flour mills in existence.
 It can be traced back to the twelfth century when it was operated by the widow of a Nicholas Graham in 1307 but the building we see today is mostly of the eighteenth century.